 Skin pigment has long been observed to impact oximeter performance.
 The earliest studies had significant limitations in design and reported mixed findings.
-To help clarify the impact of skin pigment on oximetry, in 2005, the UCSF Hypoxia Research Laboratory undertook a controlled, prospective study which reported a positive bias for pulse oximeters in darkly-pigmented healthy test subjects in instruments from three different manufacturers.
+To help clarify the impact of skin pigment on oximetry, in 2005 the UCSF Hypoxia Research Laboratory undertook a controlled, prospective study that reported a positive bias for pulse oximeters in darkly pigmented healthy test subjects in instruments from 3 different manufacturers.
 This study raised concerns that confirmatory tests used by the FDA to approve devices, which chiefly use light-skinned volunteers, may be insufficient.
-Although there is renewed interest in this issue due to the high prevalence of hypoxemia in patients with COVID-19, we are disappointed that in over 15 years since this study, the magnitude and clinical importance of these errors remain neglected and incompletely defined.
+Although there is renewed interest in this issue due to the high prevalence of hypoxemia in patients with COVID-19, it is disappointing that in over 15 years since this study the magnitude and clinical importance of these errors remain largely neglected.

-To begin to understand if the current generation of pulse oximeters continues to read high in subjects with dark skin, we analyzed data from 18 hypoxemia studies completed over the last 3 years and including 9 pulse oximeter brands, employing both transmission and reflectance, with three sensor types (reusable finger-clip, disposable adhesive-finger, disposable adhesive-forehead).
-The studies were conducted in accordance with the International Organization for Standardization (ISO), FDA guidelines on pulse oximeters, and more detailed techniques as described previously.
-Subjects breathed an air/nitrogen mixture controlled to attain multiple stable levels of hypoxemia between 67% and 100% arterial oxygen saturation (SaO2).
-This included 3,778 data pairs (849 darkly pigmented pairs, 2929 lightly pigmented pairs) from 491 subjects (108 darkly pigmented skin, 383 lightly pigmented skin).
-Each subject contributed similar numbers of points in the range of interest (+/- 2 per subject).
-These data are shown in Figure 1.
+To begin to understand if the current generation of pulse oximeters continues to show positive bias in subjects with dark skin, we analyzed data from 18 hypoxemia studies completed over the last 3 years; the studies included 9 pulse oximeter brands, employing both transmission and reflectance, with 3 sensor types (reusable finger clip, disposable adhesive finger, disposable adhesive forehead) and studies were conducted in accordance with the International Organization for Standardization (ISO), FDA guidelines on pulse oximeters, and more detailed techniques as described previously.5 Subjects breathed an air/nitrogen mixture